A Tight I/O Lower Bound for Matrix Multiplication: Conclusion

 \section{Conclusion}

-In this paper, we improved the I/O lower bound for $ C := A B + C $ to ${2mnk}/{\sqrt{S}} - 2S$ and for $ C := A B $ to: ${2mnk}/{\sqrt{S}} - 2S - \mathcal{O}(mn)$.
-We showed that these lower bounds are sharp with respect to the constant on the highest ordered term by analyzing known algorithms.
-We also analyzed the state-of-the-art Goto's algorithm and noted its strengths and weaknesses in light of the MMMA lower bound.
+In this paper, we improved the I/O lower bound for $ C := A B + C $ to ${2mnk}/{\sqrt{M}} + mn - 3M$.
+We showed that these lower bounds are sharp with respect to the highest ordered term's coefficient by analyzing known algorithms.
+We also analyzed the state-of-the-art Goto's Algorithm and noted its strengths and weaknesses in light of the MMMA lower bound.
 These lower bounds are not only of interest as a theoretical result but also to help gain fundamental insight into how MMM must be implemented.

 We believe that the proof techniques presented in this paper can apply to algorithms outside of matrix multiplication.
-In particular, in the domain of linear algebra, we believe they can be combined with the techniques introduced by Ballard et al.~\cite{ballard2014communication} in order to find lower bounds with sharp constants for other matrix operations such as the LU, QR, and Cholesky factorizations.
+In particular, in the domain of linear algebra, we believe they can be combined with the techniques introduced by Ballard et al.~\cite{ballard2014communication} in order to find lower bounds with improved constants for other matrix operations such as the LU, QR, and Cholesky factorizations.

-While the proof in this paper only applies to algorithms that do not use workspace for the matrix $C$, we suspect that the lower bound applies in this case.
-Future work is to prove this to be true.
-We do not think that modifying the proof technique of breaking the problem into phases is useful for doing so, because the lower bound in this paper requires three inputs to one unit of computation, the multiply-add.
-If the scalar multiplication occurs during a different phase from a corresponding scalar addition, then it appaers difficult to apply this proof technique.
-One option would be to prove that a matrix-matrix multiplication with workspace always requires more I/O than one without workspace.
-Another option would of course be to disprove our suspicions and find an algorithm that uses workspace for $C$ to have an I/O cost less than our lower bound.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-This work is supported by the National Science Foundation, under grant Award ACI-1550493 and the Science of High-Performance Computing group's Intel Parallel Computing Center.
+We thank the anonymous referees for their very helpful suggestions.
+This work is supported by the National Science Foundation (grant awards ACI-1550493 and SHF-1645514) and the Science of High-Performance Computing group's Intel Parallel Computing Center.

-\section{Constrained Global Maximum of $\sqrt{xyz}$}
+\section{Constrained Global Maximum of $\sqrt{N_A N_B N_C}$}

-In this appendix, we give details on how the optimal $ F $ is determined.
+In this appendix, we give details on how the upper bound $ F_{M+R} $ is determined.
 The problem to be solved is